 This is a condensed vintage font which is a free typeface.
-It can be used commercially for apparels, client etc. Jeremy Vassey, the designer has given his creation a geometric structure which is useful for creating logos that leave an impression.
+It can be used commercially for apparel, client, etc. Jeremy Vassey, the designer, has given his creation a geometric structure that is useful for creating logos that leave an impression.

 Yellow Design Studio gave birth to Gist Rough which is Gist’s letterpress version.
 There are multiple fonts in this house, and each of its weights has three varieties: extra bold, extra bold two and extra bold three (these are the distress options) There are 627 glyphs per weight and the detailed, textured, weathered feel of the fonts make it an interesting choice.

-This is a retro font which is dominated by pixel style and has international accents.
+This is a retro font that is dominated by pixel style and has international accents.
 The font is available in two types- filled and inline, designed by Philippe Moesch.

 It is designed with eighteen variants.
 All these can be combined to get mixed outputs which will help to attract more viewers.
-This was basically calligraphed by hands using 18 different typefaces and three styles which differ from each other but compliment as well.
+This was calligraphed by hand using 18 different typefaces and three styles that differ from each other but complement as well.

-Moreover, there are other options like dingbats, ornaments, labels and patterns to glam up the work.
+Moreover, there are other options like dingbats, ornaments, labels, and patterns to glam up the work.
 This can be used for a variety of projects and is quite effective for advertising.
-The titling option is for free, and the others are available for $9.98.
+The titling option is free, and the others are available for $9.98.